Vampelium/Pixai-Python-API-deprecated/README.md

 For any questions or suggestions, feel free to reach out! ✨

-I hope this meets your needs perfectly!
-If there’s anything else you’d like to add or change, just let me know. 💖
+There you go!
+It should be all neat and tidy now.
+Let me know if there’s anything else you need, lovely! 💖